zxgangandy/gid/README.md

 ## Features
 - light and easy to use
 - distributed id generator
-- worker id persistence solution (in database instead of cache storage)
+- worker id persistence solution (in database like mysql instead of cache storage)
 - support clock moved backwards(can be disabled)
 - support id length customer lower than 64 bits